 The primary focus of the course is on the principles and applications of object-oriented methods in information systems.
 Object-oriented concepts and software design and programming principles will be introduced.
 The purpose of the course is to train students to write reasonably complex business application programs using higher level languages such as Java.

-(Formerly MIS 422) Prerequisite(s): (MIS 300 or MIS 3000) and (MIS 305 or MIS 3050) with a minimum grade of 2.0 in each course.
+Prerequisite(s): MIS 3000 and MIS 3050 with a minimum grade of (C) in each course.